albheim/DistributedEnvironments.jl/README.md

 julia> @initcluster nodes
 ```

-## Notes
+## TODO

-Currently it is a very simple implementation which assumes some things which could be improved.
+Currently it is a very simple implementation making some not perfect assumptions.

-* Same directory structure can be created on workers
+* Same directory structure needed on all nodes (allow for one structure on host and one on workers?)
-* `rsync` exists on host and workers
+* `rsync` exists on host and workers (allow for choise between scp/rsync other?)
-* `julia` exists and will use that
+* `julia` exists and will use that (allow to set julia executable)
-* Checks `nthreads()` on host and start that many processes on each worker
+* Checks `nthreads()` on host and start that many processes on each worker (use `:auto` for `addprocs`, but need to fix the precompile problems)

 ## Contributors

-The idea is based on a script doing a similar thing that I got from Mattias Fält and Johan Ruuskanen, so credit to them for the idea and the basic execution.
+Mattias Fält and Johan Ruuskanen created a script doing distributed environment syncing at the Dept. of Control in Lund, and that was used as the base for this package.